-Action Plan: Choosing Housing
+Life Events: Choosing Housing Action Plan

 Looking to rent an apartment?
 Or maybe even to buy a house?
 There are a few key things you need to know before you do.
-The housing market is highly competitive, fast-moving and ever-changing.
+The housing market is highly competitive, fast-moving, and ever-changing.
 Exploring the ins and outs of renting and buying now can prepare you for opportunities when they arise.

-Directions: Do your homework first before starting this activity.
+Directions: Have students do their homework first before starting this activity on page 14 of their Student Activities guide.
 Research options for buying a home or renting an apartment using the resources listed below.